dams-mcda/Dams-MCDA/README.md

 * R / Shiny Web Application for dam decision support

 	+ Located in src/dams_mcda/*

+* Python / Django Application for user administration

+	+ Located in django-src/shinyadmin/*

-* Docker container for hosting
+* Docker for orchestration

 * Apache Configuration for Proxying to Docker